nhomble/spotify-shuffle/README.md

 ## Setup

 This spotify app isn't actually published.
-Additionally, the `client_id` is pasted in the source code, the `client_secret` isn't shared.
+Additionally, the `client_id` is pasted in the source code, and the `client_secret` isn't shared.
 To run this yourself, you'll want to create your own spotify app with client/secret.
 Additionally, you'll want to configure your callback url to be `http://localhost:8080/callback` (or edit what `spotify-access` does).